 The Civil Engineering Technology (CVET) program responds to employer needs for graduates who can function effectively in the areas of design and maintenance of highway infrastructure, as well as structural, civil, environmental, sustainability, and an array of other construction jobs requiring specific training and education in the area of civil engineering.
-This program would be of interest to individuals considering jobs in the civil engineering, civil engineering technology, construction management, surveying, and environmental engineering fields.
-In addition, the program provides a solid background for students seeking to transfer into baccalaureate institutions with civil engineering, civil engineering technology, environmental engineering technology, surveying, construction management, and fire safety engineering programs.
+This program would be of interest to individuals considering jobs in the civil engineering technology, construction management, surveying, and environmental engineering fields.
+In addition, the program provides a solid background for students seeking to transfer into baccalaureate institutions with civil engineering, civil engineering technology, environmental engineering programs.